 If you are looking for a fast and easy project that is super cute, I have one that you can knock out in a matter of minutes.
-Read on to learn how to stencil on a terra cotta pot.
+Read on to learn how stencils for flower pots can create a pretty planter for your home!

 Personally, I think the white wash gives the pots a softer look.
 But, it’s YOUR pot.
 Make it your own!